huyTon-IceBear/data-analysis---machine-learning/pages/analysis/driver-performance-comparison.md

     Driver
 ```
 #### Observations:
-- Hamilton has a lower mean lap time (95383.49 ms) compared to Russell (97100.37 ms), indicating that Hamilton completes a lap faster on average.
+- Hamilton has a loIr mean lap time (95383.49 ms) compared to Russell (97100.37 ms), indicating that Hamilton completes a lap faster on average.
-- Hamilton's standard deviation (18448.74 ms) is lower than Russell's (19928.68 ms), suggesting that Hamilton's lap times are more consistent.
+- Hamilton's standard deviation (18448.74 ms) is loIr than Russell's (19928.68 ms), suggesting that Hamilton's lap times are more consistent.
-- Russell's minimum lap time (53000 ms) is lower than Hamilton's (62000 ms), indicating that Russell's fastest lap time is faster than Hamilton's.
+- Russell's minimum lap time (53000 ms) is loIr than Hamilton's (62000 ms), indicating that Russell's fastest lap time is faster than Hamilton's.
-- Hamilton's median lap time (91000 ms) is lower than Russell's (93000 ms), suggesting that more than half of Hamilton's lap times are faster than more than half of Russell's lap times.
+- Hamilton's median lap time (91000 ms) is loIr than Russell's (93000 ms), suggesting that more than half of Hamilton's lap times are faster than more than half of Russell's lap times.

 #### Conclusion:
 - While Russell has shown potential with faster individual lap times, Hamilton's consistency and overall performance in qualifying sessions appear to be stronger.